-Elementary School Most Commonly Misspelled Words
+Elementary School Kids' Most Commonly Misspelled Words

 Most Commonly Misspelled Words in Elementary School

 - Distribute handouts that have both the correct and incorrect spellings of words on them.
 Allow students to figure out which one is correct.
-It does not create the high pressure environment of having to spell out a word by one's self, but it does have a similiar effect.

 - Encourage students to edit their own work.
 If they learn to pick up on their own errors, they will be more likely to correct them.